NANA-2016/SHELL-SCRIPTING-/README.md

 ### Function

-Usinfg bash, you can carry out these commands which allows you to modularize your code and make it more reusable for
+Using bash, you can carry out these commands which allows you to modularize your code and make it more reusable for

 example declaring the function name follewed by parentesis as demonstrated on the screenshot below.